roqme/robmosys-roqme-itp/README.md

-# RoQME: RoQME: Dealing with non-functional properties through global Robot Quality-of- Service MEtrics
+# RoQME: Dealing with non-functional properties through global Robot Quality-of- Service MEtrics

 Building systems out of components requires taking into account both functional and non-functional properties.
 Non-functional properties define “how” a system performs rather than “what” it does.
 Examples of non-functional properties include dependability, safety, security, resource consumption, customer satisfaction, etc.